 - More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - There has been a decline in fishing effort in the region and recent catches are minor relative to the entire Western Zone Abalone Fishery (Kosturjak et al. 2015, Stobart et al. 2014, 2015a). - There was no estimated displaced catch due to SZs (EconSearch 2014).
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm this assumption. - There has been a decline in fishing effort in the region and recent catches are minor relative to the entire Western Zone Abalone Fishery (Kosturjak et al. 2015, Stobart et al. 2014, 2015). - Two of the large offshore SZs that have been inventory-mapped (Lound Island and Isles of St Francis) include substantial areas of sand habitat that are unsuitable for abalone.